Michelle Wie West: Early life, family and education

 Wie was born on October 11, 1989, in Honolulu, Hawaii.
 She is the only child of immigrant parents from South Korea who came to the United States in the 1980s.
 Her father, Byung-wook Wie, is a former professor of travel industry management at the University of Hawaiʻi.
 Her mother, Bo, was South Korea's women's amateur golf champion in 1985, and competed in a Miss Korea beauty pageant.
 Her paternal grandfather, Sang-Kyu Wie, a resident of Jangheung, Jeollanam-do, was an emeritus professor at Seoul National University.
 When she was born, Wie was a dual citizen of South Korea (by jus sanguinis) and the United States (by jus soli).
 She renounced her South Korean citizenship in February 2013.

 Wie graduated from Punahou School in Honolulu in June 2007.
-On December 19, 2006, she announced that she would be attending Stanford University, where were family ties.
+On December 19, 2006, she announced that she would be attending Stanford University, where she had family ties.
 Her paternal grandfather was a visiting professor, and an aunt and uncle are both graduates.
 She enrolled in September 2007 as a freshman, but as a professional golfer, Wie was not eligible under NCAA rules to play for Stanford's golf team.
 During her first three years at Stanford, she attended only during the fall and winter quarters, running from late September through mid-March each year.
 She took leaves of absence during the rest of the year to play professional golf.
 Wie completed her studies at Stanford in March 2012 with a major in communications.
 She participated in the university's graduation ceremony in June 2012.